zold-io/blog.zold.io/_posts/2019/01/2019-01-29-zerocracy-investors.md

 In the previous [blog post]({% post_url 2019/01/2019-01-16-make-me-rich %})
 I explained how you can get rich via
 Zold investments.
-That was for short-term investors, who are basically willing to lend us money and get away with a decent profit in a few months.
+That was our plan for short-term investors, who are basically willing to lend us money and get away with a decent profit in a few months.
-There is yet another possibility to help us and become rich together with us---by making long-term strategic investments into Zerocracy shares of stock.
-Here is how.
+There is yet another possibility to help us and become rich together with us---by making long-term strategic investments into shares of stock of Zerocracy.

 <!--more-->